 So what is obiad?

 This is the one that’s difficult to translate as it means different things to different people.
 The problem is that traditionally in Poland, a two course meal obiad (dinner) was eaten any time between 12noon and 4pm but with the acceptance of western working patterns this has been moved to 6pm.
-Whilst most Poles eat breakfast and drugie śniadanie, further meals depend on whether they work or not – those in cities are starting to eat at lunchtime (this could be a light lunch or a two course obiad), in villages they are more likely to eat the traditional obiad (two course meal with soup) at around 2pm but many have started to eat this main meal for kolacja, often referred to in hotels as an obiadokolacja.
+Whilst most Poles eat breakfast and drugie śniadanie, further meals depend on whether they work or not – those in cities are starting to eat at lunchtime (this could be a light lunch or a two course obiad), in villages they are more likely to eat the traditional obiad (two course meal with soup) at around 2pm.
+Many have started to eat a main meal for kolacja, often referred to in hotels as an obiadokolacja.
 Confused?

 kolacja or supper?

-Kolacja – could be seen as supper for those who eat a light snack – toast, sandwiches (as does my father-in-law who eats supper) and for Poles it means a light meal of bread, cold meats, cheese, tomatoes rather than anything hot.
+Kolacja – could be seen as supper for those who eat a light snack – toast, sandwiches (as does my father-in-law who eats supper) and for Poles a light meal of bread, cold meats, cheese, tomatoes rather than anything hot.
 For those who work long days, this could be when they eat a two course obiad but call it kolacja.
 Confusingly the word kolacja comes from the Italian collazione which means breakfast.

 śniadanie jedz jak król, obiad jak książę, kolację jak żebrak

 There’s an old Polish saying “eat breakfast like a king, lunch like a prince and supper like a beggar”.
 Research in Poland says that the tempo of your metabolic rate is the fastest in the morning and gradually decreases during the day .
-According to nutritionists at the Instytut Żywności i Żywienia, śniadanie (breakfast) should constitute 25 to 30 percent of your whole day calorie intake, while the drugie śniadanie (second breakfast) should constitute 5 to 10 percent, leaving 60 percent for the rest of the day’s meals, split between obiad (40%) and kolacja (20%) in total 4- 5 meals.
+According to nutritionists at the Instytut Żywności i Żywienia, śniadanie (breakfast) should constitute 25 to 30 percent of your whole day’s calorie intake, while the drugie śniadanie (second breakfast) should constitute 5 to 10 percent, leaving 60 percent for the rest of the day’s meals, split between obiad (40%) and kolacja (20%) in total 4- 5 meals.

 Eating every 3-4 hours means there’s more chance we’ll eat a variety of food groups including plenty of fruit and vegetables and will never overeat.
-I personally stick to three meals a day however I’m starting to wonder about this idea of starting with a hefty breakfast perhaps adding a plate of jajecznica (scrambled egg).
+I personally stick to three meals a day however I’m starting to wonder about this idea of starting with a hefty breakfast perhaps eating a plate of jajecznica (scrambled egg) after my cereal.
 When I’m in Poland I often do that and don’t feel truly hungry until later in the day, having a small snack mid-afternoon, though that doesn’t fit into any of these categories apart from perhaps podwieczorek.
 As for losing weight, Californian researchers basing their work on checking the BMI of over 50,000 people, have said it’s best to eat breakfast and lunch and skip supper altogether.

 It’s whatever you eat, whenever you eat it

 Ultimately we all eat differently depending on our lifestyles.
-Clearly Polish research shows we should eat more earlier and there’s a lot of advice in the UK about not eating too late.
+Polish research clearly shows we should eat more, earlier and there’s a lot of advice in the UK about not eating too late.
 But whenever you eat it, you can’t beat a Polish platter of cold meats, eggs and salad with bread – it includes carbohydrates, protein with a little fat and vegetables – something from every tier of the food pyramid recommended for healthy eating.
 As to what to call it, at lunchtime it’s lunch, at dinnertime, kolacja.
 When I go to my Mama’s late afternoon I go for obiad, when I call my son for an evening meal I say kolacja but I discuss this meal with my husband as dinner.
 Say no more.